kientr2002/kientr2002/README.md

 🔭 Currently, I am a student in Computer Engineering at HCMUT, Viet Nam.

-😄 I am seeking for an internship in Embedded Software Development Jobs.
+😄 I am seeking for an internship in Embedded Software Development or VLSI Engineering.

 📫 Contact me: kien.tranvictory@gmail.com or kien.tranvictory@hcmut.edu.vn.